protofire/kyber-pool-master-proxy-contract/docs/contract-apis.md

 ```

 #### delegationFeesLength
-QQueries the number of delegation fees created since a contract was deployed.
+Queries the number of delegation fees created since a contract was deployed.

 ---
 function **`delegationFeesLength`**() public view returns (uint256)